kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 ## Things to Work On

-- (question 9) Configure NTP Client Synchronization
+- (question 6) NFS and autofs
 - (question 8) Ownership, Permissions, and ACLs
-- NFS and autofs
+- (question 9) Configure NTP Client Synchronization
 - Convert subnet mask to CIDR notation (beyond `255.255.255.0` = `/24`)
 - `/etc/sysconfig/network-scripts/`
 - Does RHEL10 have a flatpak repo?